aragon/hack/docs/cli-usage.md

 1. It checks whether **IPFS** and a local **Ethereum development chain** (devchain) are running and if not it will start them.
 Once aragon is terminated, any IPFS or dev chain it started will also be terminated.
 2. It will **publish your app** to the local APM registry running in your devchain.
 This step executes the `aragon apm publish` internally.
 You can check the options and how the command works in depth [here](#aragon-apm-publish).
 3. Once the package is published it will **create a DAO** with your app installed.
 If you are running your app without a Kit it will grant permissions to the first account printed in the console to perform all the actions protected by the ACL in your app.
-4. After the DAO is created it will download the [Aragon Core](https://github.com/aragon/aragon) client, install its dependencies and start it up so you can interact with the DAO in your web browser.
+4. After the DAO is created it will download the [Aragon client](https://github.com/aragon/aragon), install its dependencies and start it up so you can interact with the DAO in your web browser.

 Some available options to customize the `run` command: